 A: You should see bubbles collect around the shell (a sign that a chemical reaction is taking place)

 3. Leave for 24 hours.

-4. Rinse the egg and place back in the vinegar if shell still remains.
+4. Rinse the egg and place it back in the vinegar if any shell still remains.

-You should now be able to see shell residue in the vinegar and the yolk whole in the egg white.
-If you still see white residue on the egg you can rub this off lightly with your finger.
-I tried to lift the whole egg out of the vinegar but broke the membrane, but it is possible to lift it out whole.
+You should now be able to see eggshell residue in the vinegar and the yolk whole in the egg white.
+If you still see white residue on the egg, you can rub this off lightly with your finger.
+I tried to lift the whole egg out of the vinegar but broke the membrane.
+However, it is possible to lift it out whole.